voschezang/mash/README.md

 <img src="img/polynomial_fits.png" style="max-width: 10%" alt="Plot of polynomial regression fits">

+## Semi-linear Models

+[src/semilinear_fit.py](src/semilinear_fit.py) fits various non-linear models.

-3. Bayesian ridge regression, with polynomial and sinoid basis functions.
+1. Bayesian ridge regression, with polynomial and sinoid basis functions.
+2. A Gaussian Process.

-Note that this model estimates both a mean and an uncertainty about that mean (i.e. a standard deviation).
+Note that these models estimate both a mean and a standard deviation, which can be used to define a confidence interval (C.I.).

 <img src="img/bayesian_fits.png" style="max-width: 10%" alt="Plot of bayesian regression fits">